-

 Keep Electronics

 Core business offering: Keep Security Services & Management is based in Westlake, Cape Town.
 Established in 1990, Keep Electronics offers the latest technology and products for both commercial and residential clients, with full warranties on both equipment and installations.
-Products include alarm remotes, access control systems, CCTV, electric fencing, booms, gate & garage door automation, electric locks, smart locks, maglocks, intercoms, time & attendance, and biometric face recognition.
+Products include alarm remotes, access control systems, CCTV, electric fencing, booms, gate and garage door automation, electric locks, smart locks, maglocks, intercoms, time & attendance, and biometric face recognition.

 Section - Access control & identity management